-This post was prompted by a discussion I had with one of my brightest students.
+The post was prompted by a discussion I had with one of my brightest students, which might resonate with your experience.
 She had recently presented at a conference, and —having received positive feedback— was considering submitting her paper to a journal.
-She felt that this would be beneficial to her career, because journal articles tend to be more highly-regarded than conference contributions, and because she felt that having more publications in her CV would add to her credibility as a fledgling scholar.
-However, she was conscious that using the same research twice felt like gaming the system, and wanted to know if it is really OK to submit.
+She felt, rightly, that this would be beneficial to her career, because journal articles tend to be more highly-regarded than conference contributions, and because she felt that having more publications in her CV would add to her credibility as a fledgling scholar.
+However, she was conscious that using the same research twice felt like gaming the system, and she wanted to know if it is really OK to submit.

-The short answer is ‘yes’.
-In language education, and in many other disciplines, it is quite common for journal articles to begin their life as conference presentations (and if you scroll all the way to the bottom of this post, you can find out how to expand a conference paper to a journal article).
-But before you do any of that, there are three things that you should think about.
+The short answer to this question is ‘yes’.
+In language education, and in many other disciplines, it is quite common for journal articles to begin their life as conference presentations (and if you scroll all the way to the bottom of this post, you can find out more about how to expand a conference paper to a journal article).
+But before you do any of that, there are three things that you should consider.

 Many academic conferences nowadays have their proceedings published, even if the ‘proceedings’ only exist as a .pdf file that lives briefly online at the conference website.
 When this happens, copyright of the papers that are included in the proceedings normally passes from the author(s) to the conference organisers.
 Sometimes, transfer of copyright is formally acknowledged in a signed document, but even if that is not the case, copyright is tacitly transferred when you agree to have a paper published (in some cases, local law may allow the author to reserve some rights, but let’s not get into any of that).

-It is possible to rephrase the content of a conference contribution in such ways as to avoid copyright infringement.
-Different disciplines and different countries have different rules about this, which range from having less than 10% textual overlap to having at least 30% new content.
+It is possible to rephrase the content of a conference presentation in a way that would avoid copyright infringement.
+Different disciplines and different countries have different rules about this.
+Some of the rules-of-thumb I have come across while researching this post range from having less than 10% textual overlap to having at least 30% new content.
 But really, what you should be doing is exercising common sense in interpreting whatever guideline applies.
 For instance, overlap caused by shared quotations or data extracts is less of a problem; multiple identical paragraphs, on the other hand, might be problematic, even if they account for less than 10% of the total text.
 Schematics and tables cannot be paraphrased, and may therefore prove somewhat challenging, but re-using them judiciously and with appropriate citation might be considered ‘fair use’ depending on local law.

 The second issue to consider is academic honesty.
 The main problem here is self-plagiarism, i.e., re-publishing a text you wrote in the past, and passing it off as something new.
-Self-plagiarism does not involve ‘stealing’ words or ideas, as is the case in actual plagiarism, but it is still an act of academic deception.
-Readers, who may spend money and time to access an author’s work, do so bgveecause they implicitly expect that they have never read this work before, and self-plagiarism violates their trust (How would you feel if you bought a detective novel, only to find that it had the same plot as the author’s previous work, along with identical chunks of text?).
+Unlike actual plagiarism, self-plagiarism does not involve ‘stealing’ words or ideas, but it is still an act of academic deception.
+Readers, who may spend money and time to access an author’s work, do so because they implicitly expect that they have never read this work before, and self-plagiarism violates their trust (How would you feel if you bought a detective novel, only to find that it had the same plot as the author’s previous work, along with identical chunks of text?).